OuterHavenLLC/App/README.md

 ### Platform Improvements
 * Revised the media upload process.
 * Added automatic redirects for protected directories.
-* Revised the cron jobs to automatically purge tuples from the Re:Search database where the data file or list item has been marked for purging, except in the case of Core Media whcih is handled via the Media Purge view.
+* Revised the cron jobs to automatically purge tuples from the Re:Search database where the data file or list item has been marked for purging, except in the case of Core Media which is handled via the Media Purge view.
 * More platform-wide optimization and bug fixes.

 ### Re:Search